 When you are online, do you just watch, lurk, listen or do you participate, respond, reply, comment?
 There’s nothing wrong with watching from the sidelines to get started and figure out the rules of the game and figure out who’s who, but, if you don’t play, you miss out on the fun.

-Do you want to be creating your own content or do you want to share others?
+Do you want to be creating your own content or do you want to share the work of others?
 Or do you want to do both?

 Will you focus on a niche or very specific reader/industry/area or will you be broader in the scope of the content you share?

 Evaluate where you are now and where you want to be in 3 months.
-If you want a more formal measurement of where you are now, go to Klout.
-This is free (for now) and it measures your overall online influence based on your activity online (primarily Twitter and Facebook).
+Klout was a free tool that measured your overall online influence based on your activity online (primarily Twitter and Facebook).
 I’ve adapted the image below based on their measurement criteria.

 Hannah Morgan speaks and writes about job search and career strategies.
 She founded CareerSherpa.net to educate professionals on how to maneuver through today’s job search process.
 Hannah was nominated as a LinkedIn Top Voice in Job Search and Careers and is a regular contributor to US News & World Report.
 She has been quoted by media outlets, including Forbes, USA Today, Money Magazine, Huffington Post, as well as many other publications.
 She is also author of The Infographic Resume and co-author of Social Networking for Business Success.